MicrosoftDocs/win32/desktop-src/hwreqchkapi/hwreqchk-overview.md

 # Overview of the HWREQCHK API

-The **hardware requirement evaluator (HWREQCHK)** library is a set of APIs that allows developers to get information about a hardware device and determine if the machine is eligible to run a specific version of Windows 11 or later.
+The **Hardware Requirement Evaluator (HWREQCHK)** library is a set of APIs that allows developers to get information about a hardware device and determine if the machine is eligible to run a specific version of Windows 11 or later.
+These APIs are a family of APIs used to evaluate a machine/device against the new Windows 11 hardware requirements.
+It can also be used to determine which of the requirements are not met and what the machine’s hardware is currently.

-The API queries various hardware properties and evaluates rules to determine eligibility.

 ## Usage